Updated: March 11, 2022 by Jennifer Munsell

 How Do Turtle Eggs Look?

-Turtle eggs can be oblong like snake eggs or round like a ping pong ball.
+Turtle eggs are round like a ping pong ball although some turtle species have more oblong eggs like a snake.
 They will not be the same shape as an oval bird’s egg with a tapered tip.

 So, if snake eggs and turtle eggs can both be oblong, then how can you tell the difference?